-The Be Ethical Campaign was developed by Julie K. Silver, MD.
-Dr. Silver is an Associate Professor and Associate Chair in the Department of Physical Medicine and Rehabilitation at Harvard Medical School.
-She is the director of the Harvard Medical School women's leadership course titled "Career Advancement and Leadership Skills for Women in Healthcare".
-Find out more about this campaign at SheLeadsHealthcare.com.
+The Be Ethical Campaign for workforce gender equity was developed by Julie K. Silver, MD and is sponsored by the Harvard Medical School women's leadership continuing medical education (CME) course titled "Career Advancement and Leadership Skills for Women in Healthcare."
+Find out more about this campaign at SheLeadsHealthcare.com and WomensLeadership.HMSCME.com.